shakedbriller/Israel-Crime-Analysis-Clustering-and-Prediction/README.md

 # Israel-Crime-Analysis-Clustering-and-Prediction
-Analyses, prediction and conclusions for crimes in Israel
+Analyses and prediction for crimes in Israel using machine learning algorithms such as Random forest, AdaBoost and K-mean.